pdxiv/LuaScott/Adventure Editor Manual.md

 6. The maximum number of objects which may be carried.
 Under certain conditions the actions can cause more than this number to be carried.
 The player will not be able to pick up anything unless the number of objects currently being carried is less than this number.
 7. The starting room number for this adventure.
 8. The number of treasures in this adventure.
 When the SCORE command is issued this number is divided by the number of treasures in the treasure room to give the percent score.
 9. The word length used by this adventure.
 This number affects the nouns and verbs.
-When the adventure data base is read in by the ADVENTURE driver program, all nouns and verbs are either truncated or padded to this length plus one.
+When the adventure database is read in by the ADVENTURE driver program, all nouns and verbs are either truncated or padded to this length plus one.
 This value is the minimum length of verbs and nouns the player may input.
 10. The time limit.
 This may be used in some games to control how long the artificial light will last.
 If there is no artificial light, it may control the number of turns in this adventure.
 If the artificial light is re-filled, this value is put back in the time limit.
 The limit is 32767.
 11. The highest numbered message.
 Messages are numbered from zero so this value is the number of messages plus one.
 12. The treasure room number.
 When treasures are in this room they are considered collected.
 When the SCORE command is issued they are summed and divided into the number of treasures for the percentage score.